Our faculty bring a philosophy to the classroom and to their

 - We have an excellent track record of working with other units

-on campus, as well as Roswell Park Cancer Institute in terms of
+on campus, as well as Roswell Park Comprehensive Cancer Center

-providing research assistantships (RA) relative to working with a
+in terms of providing research assistantships (RA) relative to

 - We provide in-house RA positions that pair two or more faculty